m3t4lw01f/unlimited-plex-server/README.md

 - Click on settings and then General
   - Click the checkbox next to Separate Anime Dirs if you created the `#OPTIONAL` Plex libraries for anime above
   - Hit save
-- Navigate to the Content tab and
+- Navigate to the Content tab
   - Overseerr should be selected already and the URL should be pre-filled
   - Paste `OVERSEERR_API_KEY` into the Overseerr API Key box
   - Make sure the checkbox next to Overseerr Use Webhook is checked